surifirstpin/biplus_documentation/docs/Visualisation Types and Settings FLD.md

  - **Sort** on selecting this check box it enables data in the sorted order in funnel chart.

- - **Curved** on selecting this check box it will display the funnel chart in curved view.

- - **Pinched** on selecting this check box it will display the compressed view of the funnel chart.

- - **Inverted** on selecting this check box it will display the funnel chart in reversed or bottom up position.

- - **Highlight on Hover**  on selecting this check box it will highlight each section by placing a cursor on it.

 ##  Gauge Chart